 - an annual, tax-free maintenance stipend at the standard UK research rate (£14,553 in 2017-18)

 - access to Research Training Support Grant funds to support conference and other expenses

-For 1+3 and +3 awards, applicants must hold at least a UK Upper Second Class Honours degree or equivalent (a less than sufficient undergraduate degree may be enhanced, eg by a Master's degree).
+For 1+3 and +3 awards, applicants must hold at least a UK 2:1 Honours degree or equivalent (a lower classification can be accepted with additional qualifications, for example, a Master's degree).

 Applicants whose first language is not English must meet the University's English Language requirements.

 Applicants must live within a reasonable distance of the University of Sheffield whilst in receipt of the Studentship (except for time spent on agreed fieldwork).

 Further details about the ESRC’s residency requirements and eligibility for funding can be found on the ESRC website.